CozyCubeGames/cozy-cube-godot-addons/README.md

 - **Control Proxies**
   - Provides a `ControlProxy3D` node for acting as a 3D visual/input proxy for a 2D `Control`.
 - **Doodle Texture**
-  - Provides a `DoodleTexture` resource type that you can easily doodle on in the inspector.
+  - Provides a `DoodleTexture` resource that you can doodle on in the inspector.
 Good for placeholder textures.
 Only works when you inspect the `DoodleTexture`.
 If the texture is a nested child resource, right-click on the property and click Edit to inspect the texture itself.
+Use left mouse button to draw, right mouse button to erase.
 - **Editor Relays**
   - Provides an `EditorRelay` node that facilitates communications between the editor and the running game.
 Check out the example scene.
 - **Gizmo Presets**